 How to choose eye and vision supplements

-Eye supplements are nutritional products that contain vitamins and other nutrients that research has shown to be beneficial for maintaining eye health and good vision.
+Eye supplements are nutritional products that generally contain vitamins and other nutrients that research has shown to be beneficial for maintaining eye health and good vision.

 • Emphasizes fruits, vegetables, whole grains and fat-free or low-fat milk and milk products.